-A low range drink driving charge is least serious of the this type of charge.
-Low range refers to having a blood alcohol concentration of between 0.05 to 0.079.
+A low-range drink driving charge is the least serious of this type of charge.
+A low range refers to having a blood alcohol concentration of between 0.05 to 0.079.

-A mid-range drink driving charge is considerable more serious than a low-range charge.
-Mid-range refers to have a blood alcohol concentration of between 0.08 to 0.149.
-The maximum penalty for a first offender is imprisonment for 9 months, a fine of 20 penalty unitsand automatic licence disqualification for 12 months.
+A mid-range drink driving charge is considered more serious than a low-range charge.
+Mid-range refers to having a blood alcohol concentration of between 0.08 to 0.149.
+The maximum penalty for a first offender is imprisonment for 9 months, a fine of 20 penalty units and automatic licence disqualification for 12 months.
 The maximum penalty for a repeat offender is imprisonment for 12 months, a fine of 30 penalty units and automatic licence disqualification for three years.

-A high range drink driving charge is taken incredibly serious by the Police and the Court.
-High-range refers to have a blood alcohol concentration of 0.150 or above.
-The maximum penalty for a first offender is imprisonment for 18 month, a fine of 30 penalty units and an automatic licence disqualification for 3 years.
+A high range drink driving charges are taken incredibly serious by the Police and the Court.
+High-range refers to having a blood alcohol concentration of 0.150 or above.
+The maximum penalty for a first offender is imprisonment for 18 months, a fine of 30 penalty units and an automatic licence disqualification for 3 years.
 The maximum penalty for a repeat offender is imprisonment for 2 years, a fine of 50 penalty units and an automatic licence disqualification for 5 years.

 If you need advice regarding drink driving charges contact Family Focus Legal for a fixed fee consultation on 02 4655 4224.